California College Promise Grant

 How will I know?

-You’ll be notified within 30 days of the end of each term if you are being placed on either academic (GPA) and/or progress (course completion) probation.
+You’ll be notified within 30 days after the end of each term if you are being placed on either academic (GPA) and/or progress (course completion) probation.
 Your notification will include the information that a second term of probation will result in loss of fee waiver eligibility.
 After the second consecutive term of probation, you may lose eligibility for the fee waiver at your next registration opportunity.

 How to regain eligibility.